GenerateNU/3stones/docs/Contributing.md

 2. [Watch this video to install setup supabase](https://www.youtube.com/watch?v=UqpaVPfYO1k)

 3. Run the backend by running `cd backend`, then `go run ./cmd/server/main.go`.

+# Formatting
+Make sure `backend` is your working directory, then run `go run ./cmd/fmt/main.go`.
+This command will either return nothing (meaning your files are all correctly formatted) or instruct you to run a formatting command.

+# Linting
+Make sure `backend` is your working directory, then run `go run ./cmd/lint/main.go`.